 After the scan, hit the Preview button to confirm the file you wish to recover.
 Then hit the Recover button to get all your lost data back.

 Nobody dreams of undergoing the data recovery process.
-In fact, everyone would do what it takes to keep data safe.
+Everyone would do what it takes to keep data safe.

 And that's what we're going to focus on.
 And some of the following measures may be helpful.